david-ciro/mapster/readme.md

 # MAPSTER
+Project for discussion about OOP principles in C, APIs, project structure and collaborative projects.

-Routines and types for discrete dynamical systems exploration
+Contains routines and types for discrete dynamical systems exploration